 Monitor Your Bird's Health with a Digital Bird Scale

-Record bird weight each week at about the same time of day for instance first thing in the morning before your bird has eaten.
-Develop a visual graph to keep track of bird weight.
-You'll learn your bird's baseline weight and develop an eye for patterns.
+Record your birds weight each week at about the same time of day for instance first thing in the morning before your bird has eaten.
+Develop a visual graph to help you notice changes.
+This will help you determine your bird's baseline weight and develop an eye for patterns.
 Try to match weight changes to events in your bird's life.
 Write yourself notes on your bird weight chart about what is happening to your bird and his environment.
 Just as you know that when your bird eats blueberries, the next several poops will be reddish-purple, you will learn your bird's weight fluctuations in regard to specific circumstances.

 So, when should you be concerned about weight changes in your bird?
-When you use a gram bird scale regularly, graphing bird weight, you can monitor slight weight changes before it is too late.
+When you use a gram bird scale regularly, graphing the weight, you can monitor slight changes and take action before it is too late.
 It is imperative that you write down the bird weight each week.
-You would not become alarmed with a 3-4 gram loss since that is easily within the normal range for most medium to large parrots.
-But if your bird loses weight again the following week, it is significant.
+You would not become alarmed with a 3-5% loss unless the weight loss continues over 1-2 weeks.
 You will want to increase the frequency of weighing if your bird is developing a weight loss pattern.

 Weight loss is a worrisome symptom of many infectious diseases (including proventricular dilatation disease [PDD], aspergillosis and others), infestation with parasites (including Giardia and roundworms), inappropriate diet, competition for food with other birds, metabolic problems, some tumors and beak problems.